7 Blue Skies: Promotional videos

 The group frequently uploads homemade promotional videos.
 On St. Patrick's Day of 2009 the group uploaded a video of guitarist Jon Shaffer and bassist Andy Stickel waking singer Rick Garitta up with a leaf blower.
 This video is a follow-up to the Kung Fu parody released less than two weeks prior, featuring Rick Garitta and Andy Stickel squaring off with Dave Medairos of the band Traverser.
 These videos can be found on the group's YouTube and Vimeo pages.

 Appearances in film and television

 The group's music has been featured in movies and television shows around the world.
 In early 2009, the group was featured on The Edge television show.
 The group can also be frequently heard on the soundtracks of many European television shows.
 Most recently, Disappearing Act was included on the Belgian television show Shockproof.

 In 2008, the song AOS and was included on the soundtrack of Loaded (2008) starring Jesse Metcalfe.

 Sponsorships

 Jon Shaffer is currently sponsored by Fryette Amplification and Andy Stickel is sponsored by Warwick basses, although he began playing Ernie Ball basses in 2008.

-Covers

-The band is known for occasionally covering Cake songs and performing them live.
-On 07/07/07, the band covered "The Distance" and was joined on stage by a three piece horn section, backup singers and a Vibraslap player.
-The performance was included on their first DVD 7 Blue Skies – Live @ The Social.
-More recently the group covered "Arco Arena" and "Comfort Eagle," the performances of which will be included on their upcoming DVD Traversing The Blue Skies.

-In 2008, Adam Monroe of Ashes Divide covered "Last Night" on piano.